 - (1) ALL athletes are required by law to pass all classes every 6 and 9 weeks.
-(NO PASS-NO PLAY) Athletes that fail three consecutive 9-week periods may be removed from athletics for the next semester or until grades have improved. - (2) ALL athletes will be dressed and ready to meet with coaches at the assigned athletic time.
+(NO PASS-NO PLAY) Athletes that fail three consecutive 9-week periods may be removed from athletics for the next semester or until grades have improved. - (2) ALL athletes will be dressed and ready to meet with coaches at the assigned - (3) ALL athletes will dress out and wear school-issued uniforms unless the athlete has a verifiable medical note. - ALL athletes will ride to and from contests in school vehicles unless written and verbal communication with a parent has been completed.
+A parent or legal

-- (3) ALL athletes will dress out and wear school-issued uniforms.
-Each athlete will lose 3 points off of 9 weeks grade for each day of not dressing out (unexcused).
-Athletes not working out or complaining may lose 3 points; 10 points will be issued/removed by the coach according to attitude and participation.
-The coach may allow the athlete to make up workouts or absentees. - (4) ALL athletes will ride to and from contests in school vehicles unless written and verbal communication with a parent has been completed.
-A parent or legal guardian must sign out the athlete. - (5) ALL athletes will dress in an appropriate manner as decided by the Head Coach within school policy. - (6) Never question the coach openly.
+- guardian must sign out the athlete. - (5) ALL athletes will dress in an appropriate manner as decided by the Head Coach within school policy. - (6) Never question the coach openly.
 Meet after practice in private. - (7) Never show temper in a contest and draw an unsportsmanlike foul. - (8) Never question the officials.
-Captains and the Head Coach will confer with officials. - (9) When the coach is speaking, keep your eyes and ears open and your mouth closed. - (10) ALL athletes will answer all coaches, teachers, and adults with "yes sir, no sir, yes ma'am, no ma'am." - (11) Never criticize your teammates. - (12) Never talk and visit with people in stands during contests. - (13) Never make excuses for mistakes or cast blame on teammates or anyone but yourself. - (14) Athletes will be disciplined for the use of profanity, and it will not be tolerated. - (15) Athletes will be disciplined for smoking and dipping tobacco. - (16) ANY athlete knowingly in possession of or using alcohol or drugs will be immediately suspended, and the proper disciplinary action will occur.
-(Athletes issued a ticket for the following (MIP, PI, DUI, and DWI) will be punished according to our athletic policy.
-Athletes that have been convicted of a felony during the calendar year will be immediately suspended according to school policy. - (17) ALL athletes will be enrolled in the athletic conditioning class if they play one of the following sports: (volleyball, football, basketball, baseball, cross country, powerlifting, golf, tennis, and track).
-The Athletic Director can approve exceptions. - (18) Students shall use the lockers provided and lock them. - (19) ALL athletes are subject to every one of these rules and the disciplinary measures that we use in our department as set up by the Athletic Director, which includes, but is not limited to: - Extra Running (Cougar Reminders) Set up by the Head Coach of each sport - Halos (running with a tire overhead.)
+Captains and the Head Coach will confer with officials. - (9) When the coach is speaking, keep your eyes and ears open and your mouth closed. - (10) Athletes are expected to answer all coaches, teachers, and adults with "yes sir, no sir, yes ma'am, no ma'am." - (11) Never criticize your teammates. - (12) Never talk and visit with people in stands during contests. - (13) Never make excuses for mistakes or cast blame on teammates or anyone but yourself. - (14) Athletes will be disciplined for the use of profanity, and it will not be tolerated. - (15) Athletes will be disciplined for smoking and dipping tobacco. - (16) ANY athlete knowingly in possession of or using alcohol or drugs will face possible suspension or other disciplinary procedures depending on the offense. - (17) ALL athletes will be enrolled in the athletic conditioning class if they play one of the following sports: (volleyball, football, basketball, baseball, cross country and track).
+The Athletic Director can approve exceptions. - (18) Students shall use the lockers provided and lock them. - (19) ALL athletes are subject to rules and the disciplinary measures that we use in our department as set up by the Athletic Director. - OFI (Opportunities For Improvement)